sinicization/postman-docs/src/pages/docs/running-collections/building-workflows.md

 [![looping current request](https://assets.postman.com/postman-docs/branching_and_looping/branching_and_looping.png)](https://assets.postman.com/postman-docs/branching_and_looping/branching_and_looping.png)

-**Note:** While looping over one request continuously, one should wrap `setNextRequest` in some logic so as to ensure that the request does not run indefinitely otherwise the collection runner would need to be force closed.
+**注意:** While looping over one request continuously, one should wrap `setNextRequest` in some logic so as to ensure that the request does not run indefinitely otherwise the collection runner would need to be force closed.

 ## Stop workflow execution